om-arya/matcha/README.md

    - VSCode Extension to:
      - Detect flaws in Matplotlib scripts.
      - Insert flaws to generate controlled comparisons for robustness testing.
-     - Used to simulate real-world flawed visualizations and analyze their impact on summary accuracy.
 4. MATCHA Chart Summarizer Evaluation
-   - Compared summary outputs before and after RA repair.
+   - Compare summary outputs before and after RA repair.
-   - Measured semantic similarity for each flaw using a Hugging Face model.
+   - Measure semantic similarity for each flaw using a Hugging Face model.
    - Higher similarity = greater robustness.
 5. User Studies
    - Participants: blind, low-vision, neurodivergent individuals.
+   - Surveys: pre-, mid-, and post- for qualitative feedback.
    - Tasks:
-     - Provide their background and preferences pertaining to the Chart Summarizer.
+     - Provide personal background and preferences pertaining to the Chart Summarizer.
      - Evaluate summaries for informativeness, usability, accuracy.
-   - Surveys: pre-, mid-, and post- for qualitative feedback.

 <a id="how-the-screen-reader-works"></a>
 ## 💻 How the Screen Reader Works
 The `read_content.js` content script:
   - Makes images focusable via `tabindex=0`.
-  - When a user focuses on a chart and requests a summary:
+  - When a user focuses on an image and requests a summary:
       - The image is converted to Base64 and passed to Gemini with a descriptive prompt.
-      - The resulting summary is read aloud using Chrome TTS.
+      - If the image is a chart, the resulting summary is read aloud using Chrome TTS.
   - When a question is asked:
       - Voice input is transcribed using a speech-to-text tool.
       - Gemini is prompted to answer the question based on the chart image.
       - The response is spoken back to the user using Chrome TTS.

-<a id="installation-and-usage"></a>
-## 🛠 Installation and Usage
-1. Clone the repo: `git clone https://github.com/om-arya/matcha.git`
-### MATCHA Chart Summarizer (Chrome Extension)
-2. Navigate to `screen-reader/chrome-extension` and load the extension via `chrome://extensions`.
-3. Enable the extension and focus on a chart image in your browser.
-4. Press the extension commands to generate a summary or ask a question.

-### MATCHA Redesign Assistant (VSCode Extension)
-2. Navigate to `redesign-assistant/`.
-3. Open the folder in VSCode.
-4. Run the extension via the debugger or package it using the vsce CLI.
-5. Use it on any .py file with Matplotlib code.

 <a id="contact"></a>
 ## 📬 Contact